John A. McDougall

-John A. McDougall (born May 17, 1947) is an American physician and author.
-He has written a number of diet books advocating the consumption of a low-fat vegan diet based on starchy foods and vegetables.
+John A. McDougall (May 17, 1947 – June 22, 2024) was an American physician and author.
+He wrote a number of diet books advocating the consumption of a low-fat vegan diet based on starchy foods and vegetables.

-His eponymous diet, called The McDougall Plan was a New York Times bestseller.
+His eponymous diet, called The McDougall Plan, was a New York Times bestseller.
 It has been categorized as a low-fat fad diet.
 The diet rejects all animal products as well as cooking oils, processed food, alcoholic beverages and caffeinated drinks.
-As with any restrictive high-fiber diet, it may lead to flatulence, possibly poor mineral absorption from excess fiber, and limited food choices that may lead to a feeling of deprivation.
+As with any restrictive low-fat diet, it may lead to flatulence, possibly poor mineral absorption from excess fiber, and limited food choices that may lead to a feeling of deprivation.

-Life
+Background

-McDougall is a graduate of Michigan State University's College of Human Medicine.
-He performed his internship at Queen's Medical Center in Honolulu, Hawaii, in 1972 and his medical residency at the University of Hawaii.
-McDougall contributed to the Vegetarian Times magazine and has appeared on television talk shows.
+At the age of 18 McDougall had a stroke.
+The experience led him to study medicine.
+McDougall was a graduate of Michigan State University's College of Human Medicine.
+He performed his internship at The Queen's Medical Center in Honolulu, Hawaii, in 1972 and his medical residency at the University of Hawaiʻi.
+McDougall contributed to the Vegetarian Times magazine and appeared on television talk shows.

-McDougall is also a member of the advisory board of the Physicians Committee for Responsible Medicine (PCRM).
+McDougall was also a member of the advisory board of the Physicians Committee for Responsible Medicine (PCRM).
 In 2016, he was one of four named plaintiffs in a lawsuit by the PCRM alleging improper influence by the egg industry on establishing cholesterol recommendations in the US.
 The lawsuit was dismissed in 2016.

-Medical practice
+In 2018, McDougall received the American College of Lifestyle Medicine 2018 Lifetime Achievement Award.

 Diet programs and products

 In 2002, McDougall began the McDougall Program at the Flamingo Resort in Santa Rosa, California.
-The McDougall Program, based in Santa Rosa, is a 10-day residential treatment program which features a low-fat, starch-based, vegan diet.
+The program is a 10-day residential treatment program which features a low-fat, starch-based, vegan diet.

 The McDougall diet is a low-fat starch-based diet that is high in fiber and contains no cholesterol.
-The diet is based on a variety of starches such as rice, potatoes, corn, breads, pasta, and fresh or frozen fruits and vegetables.
-For example, a meal might be made of a baked potato with steamed broccoli, or steamed brown rice with steamed vegetables, perhaps with a piece of fruit for dessert.
+The diet is 90% starch-based.
+It is based on a variety of starches such as rice, potatoes, corn, breads, pasta with fresh or frozen fruits and vegetables.

-McDougall is the co-founder of the now Woodland-based Dr. McDougall's Right Foods Inc., which produces dried and packaged soups, manufactured for it by the SF Spice Co.
+McDougall was the co-founder of the now Woodland-based Dr. McDougall's Right Foods Inc., which produces dried and packaged soups, manufactured for it by the SF Spice Co.

-McDougall has promoted his diet as an alternative treatment for a number of chronic disorders, including arthritis, atherosclerosis, cancer, diabetes, hypertension and osteoporosis.
+McDougall promoted his diet as an alternative treatment for a number of chronic disorders, including arthritis, atherosclerosis, cancer, diabetes, hypertension and osteoporosis.